jeep/DendronTesting/Dendron/notes/desired-state.md

 > * As will the next, I assume
 1. Test

 ### Is there a way to "dicover" missing links?
-Maybe a "soft backlinks" list that shows not just the actual links but a list of files that contain that word
+Ideally a "soft backlinks" list that shows not just the actual links but a list of files that contain that word or phase (I got used to that with org roam)

 ### In tables is there an easy way to line up the pipes?
 ~~~